 If you have specific units of measure and fabrication details (see below), converting to different units is significantly easier.
 In meez, simply select which unit of measure you’d like to use and watch the conversion math happen instantly.

-Tip #2: Always include prep actions (ingredients fabrication)
+Tip #2: A well written recipe includes prep actions (ingredients fabrication)

 If you want to accurately convert an ingredient from grams to cups, or any other measurement, it’s important to include fabrication details in both your ingredient list and prep actions.